-Grand Canyon Trust: To support the function of two existing stream gauges on the Colorado River within Grand Canyon National Park and engage a consultant to analyze and produce a report that provides GCC a comprehensive overview of Grand Canyon National Park stream gauge funding sustainably.
+Grand Canyon Conservancy: To support the function of two existing stream gauges on the Colorado River within Grand Canyon National Park and engage a consultant to analyze and produce a report that provides GCC a comprehensive overview of Grand Canyon National Park stream gauge funding sustainably.

 Heart of Maryland Conservation Alliance: to expand a multi-year initiative to preserve land and restore watersheds in Maryland’s Appalachian Trail landscape.
 Funding supports web-based resources, mapping, collateral materials, and landowner outreach.

 Journey Partners: to drill and construct a new well in Masembura, Zimbabwe, which will provide clean accessible drinking water to at least 200 people in a rural village north of Harare.